ped-az/CrowdFunding_ETL/README.md

 - 3.Crowd_Funding_Schema_QuickDBD.sql --> Near Duplicate from the sql_schema file 1.
 Contains the code exported from QuickDBD.

-- Results Folder:  Based on the Postgres Query listed above, a MAster file was created to demonstrate all the elements ran successfully.
+- Results Folder:  Based on the Postgres Query listed above, a Flat File was created to demonstrate all the elements ran successfully.

 # Core Tasks: